Zhaotou-class cutter

 The Zhaotou class is a NATO reporting name of the ship class of patrol vessels of the China Coast Guard.
-It is the largest coast guard cutter in the world, surpassing the previous record holder, the Japanese Shikishima class.
+It is the largest armed coast guard cutter in the world, surpassing the previous record holder, the Japanese Shikishima class.

 Development

 According to Chinese state media, the development of the Zhaotou class began around December 2012, before the formation of the China Coast Guard under the State Oceanic Administration.
 The chief engineer of Jiangnan Shipyard, Hu Keyi, stated that the company was contracted to build two 10,000-ton maritime patrol vessels.
 In January 2014, Beijing Daily and Global Times reported that the China Shipbuilding Industry Corporation (CSIC), parent company of Jiangnan Shipyard, posted on their website that they signed a contract in 2013 to build two maritime patrol vessels, one of which is 10,000 tons.
 The contract is stated to be worth 280 million Yuan.
 Japanese media also reported that China purchased 40 German MAN high-power diesel engines in 2013 to power future coast guard vessels, including the 10,000-ton vessels.